Pigges/classroom-rss/README.md

 * You should then be able to download the credentials as JSON.
 Do so and save it to the root of this project.
+*You may want to change the 'redirect_uris' field in the file.*

 **The project won't run without the credentials.json file in the root of this repository.**